 Yesterday, I scored some fresh corn at the farmer's market.
 Even though it's only March, I couldn't resist buying a couple of ears of corn to make a huge salad with corn.
 I love corn, especially cooked on the grill and charred to perfection.
 In fact, I have a secret way of grilling my corn on the cob.
 Instead of grilling in the husks, I peel my corn on the cob and marinate it overnight.

 I bet you didn't know corn is like a sponge.
 Whatever flavor you marinate corn in, it absorbs it and grills into the kernels.
-Although I planned to make a salad from dinner, it turned into a salad with corn as its highlighted feature.
+So although I planned to make a salad from dinner, it turned into a salad with corn as its highlighted feature.

 Every salad needs a feature, and this bad boy is all about corn.